jmbluethner/lama/README.md

 ## Developing-Process
 All my test-runs, as well as troubleshooting, take(s) / took place on either my Laptop (Acer Helios 300), or one of my Dell Poweredge R710's at home.
 Both systems use VMs, which are running on Debian 9, 64 bit with Apache2 and PHP 7.3.
-I used an external SQL Database, host by Manitu.de, for all of my tests.
+I used an external SQL Database, hosted by Manitu.de, for all of my tests.
-You can check out Manitu.de if you need Webhosting for your project(s), I recommend them!
+You can check out https://www.manitu.de if you need Webhosting for your project(s), I recommend them!
 ## What it needs
 In order to set-up the RushB interface, you need:
 - A Webserver (I tested on Apache2)